nicopap/bevy-kdl-ui/README.md

 - [X] ??
 Enable usage of kdl type specifiers and checking against expected values
 - [X] ??
 Non-String Map access.
 - [ ] Add a `if_equal foo bar` template built-in.
+- [ ] Add features to template-kdl & bevy-reflect-deser that makes bevy-kdl-scene possible:
+  - [ ] template-kdl: `import` node for binding discoverability.
+  - [ ] bevy-reflect-deser: `Entity` map for easier-to-edit templates, allows refering to other entities by a handle (such as a string or number)
+  - [ ] bevy-reflect-deser: Accept a list of bindings
+  - [ ] bevy-reflect-deser: Pass forward the template-kdl import node
 - [ ] bevy-kdl-scene features:
-  - [X] in teplate-kdl: remove dependency on pointers, own shit so that it might be possible to use templates in a concurrent context. (see [arc-decision])
+  - [X] in template-kdl: remove dependency on pointers, own shit so that it might be possible to use templates in a concurrent context. (see [arc-decision])
     - [X] Requires migrating to `Arc` everything instead of storing references.
   - [X] Update template-kdl to return an alternative between `Vec<Definition>` and `NodeThunk` when parsing a file
   - [X] Add name rebinding to `export`
   - [X] Update template-kdl to accept a list of template definitions to parse a file with.
   - [ ] add a `components` node so that it's possible to define multiple